nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 > Format: `update`

 - The command requires a valid API access token to function.
-- This overwrites any previous data stored to the file.
+- This overwrites any previous availability data for any carparks fetched by the API.

 ### Favourite carparks by carpark ID